Post Title: It Matters Where You Look.

 I bristle at my mobility instructor, Ruth’s, words.

 The holy halo has long since been swept upstream and I try to keep my cool and let my cane find the sidewalk, freeing me up to observe other cues in my environment.

 “You’re doing it again.
 Why are you looking at the ground?”

-“Mmmm,” I sighed, correcting my posture once more.
-It felt so awkward and unnatural.
+“Hmmm.”
+I sigh, correcting my posture.
+It feels awkward and unnatural.

 “Never you look up, teacher!”

 “Go, get ‘em!”

 As Ruth continues to draw my attention to the posture I use with my cane, the more hopeless I feel.